rp-rs/pio-rs/README.md

 * It's easier to integrate into an Embedded Rust program for the RP2040 than `pioasm`
+* It provides a `pio_asm!` macro that can assemble PIO at compile-time.
-* The compiler itself can be included in your Embedded Rust program, so you can compile PIO code on the RP2040, at run-time!
+* The compiler itself can be included in your Embedded Rust program as a library, so you can compile PIO code on the RP2040, at run-time!
 * Writing an assembler was a good way to test our understanding of the specification.
 * It's written in Rust :)